 - Poor Diet:

 Processed foods and excess sugar can starve beneficial bacteria while feeding harmful ones.
-Your microbial fingerprint changes slowly over time alongside your diet.
-Changes can happen in as little as 7-14 days, and as long as 9+ months for shifts to occur. - Medications:
+Your microbial fingerprint changes slowly over time, in tandem with your diet.
+Changes can happen in as little as 7-14 days or take 9+ months for shifts to occur. - Medications:

-Antibiotics and other common drugs, like antacids and antidepressants, can disrupt the microbial balance and create issues for digestion and gut motility.
+Antibiotics and other common drugs, such as antacids and antidepressants, can disrupt the microbial balance and cause issues with digestion and gut motility.

-Each round of antibiotics throughout life can lead to permanent loss of some strains of bacteria in the gut, and alter the remaining flora for weeks and years (4).
+Each round of antibiotics throughout life can lead to a permanent loss of some bacterial strains in the gut and alter the remaining flora for weeks to years (4).

-Antacids reduce the acidity of the gut, leading to less protection from unwanted microbes being swallowed, as well as poor digestion of foods (5).
-Poorly digested foods may be in forms that the gut flora is not able to process well, if at all.
+Antacids reduce gut acidity, leading to reduced protection against unwanted microbes being swallowed and to poor digestion of food (5).
+Poorly digested foods may be in forms that the gut flora cannot process well, if at all.
 This can lead to gas, bloating, and discomfort as well as changes in motility and more.

 Making matters worse, many initial reflux symptoms are caused by low production of stomach acid, referred to as hypochlorhydria, and the stomach churns harder and has to work harder to digest, splashing the acid up

-Good acidity is also necessary to absorb important vitamins and minerals like vitamin B12, calcium, magnesium, iron, and zinc.
+Good acidity is also necessary for the absorption of important vitamins and minerals such as vitamin B12, calcium, magnesium, iron, and zinc.
 Zinc and magnesium are involved in stomach acid production – further disrupting the optimal production of stomach enzymes.
-Zinc is also important for tissue and mucosal healing and triggering immune responses – disrupting the body’s ability to heal the gut lining and support immune responses.
+Zinc is also important for tissue and mucosal healing and for triggering immune responses, thereby disrupting the body’s ability to heal the gut lining and support immune responses.

 Antidepressants commonly work on serotonin.
-Serotonin is also involved in gut motility and these medications are known to have antimicrobial properties in the gut.
-Side effects can include diarrhea or constipation and changes in the gut microbiome.
+Serotonin is also involved in gut motility, and these medications are known to have antimicrobial properties in the gut.
+Side effects can include diarrhea or constipation, as well as changes in the gut microbiome.

 A recent review in a prestigious journal suggested that we may need to rethink our focus on serotonin drugs for depression. - Over-Sanitization:

 Antibacterial soaps and hand sanitizers can strip away good microbes.
 Regular soap and water suffice in most situations.
-Some exposure to new bacteria is also important to train our immune system and keep it strong.
+Some exposure to new bacteria is also important for training our immune system and keeping it strong.
 The number of microbes in our body vastly outnumbers the number of immune cells.
-We depend on the colonies of bacteria to “learn” for us, sometimes producing immune compounds that are then taken up by our immune cells for our protection.
+We depend on bacterial colonies to “learn” for us, sometimes producing immune compounds that our immune cells then take up for our protection.

 I like to think of our bacteria as little grocery scanners – able to scan much more coming across the conveyor belt than our immune system, and communicate to our immune system what we need to be protected against.

-Without some exposure to a range of microbes when we’re healthy, we may be at more risk from new strains of bacteria or existing bacteria that may become opportunistic.
-Typically, when we get sick we can reverse engineer a period of low sleep, high stress, low exercise, bad diet, not enough time outdoors, etc that led to us getting sick in the first place. - Stress and Sleep Deprivation:
+Without some exposure to a range of microbes when we’re healthy, we may be at greater risk from new bacterial strains or from existing bacteria that become opportunistic.
+Typically, when we get sick, we can reverse-engineer a period of low sleep, high stress, low exercise, bad diet, not enough time outdoors, etc that led to us getting sick in the first place. - Stress and Sleep Deprivation:

 Chronic stress and lack of sleep increase inflammation and harm gut bacteria.
-Stress hormones can work to decrease production and release of digestive juices, and also degrade the stomach and gut linings. - Movement Deficiency:
+Stress hormones can reduce the production and release of digestive juices and degrade the stomach and gut linings. - Movement Deficiency:

 Low activity levels may reduce microbial diversity.
-Movement protects bloodflow across the body, helps stimulate gut motility, and keeps stress and inflammation low. - Alcohol and Drug Use:
+Movement promotes blood flow throughout the body, stimulates gut motility, and helps keep stress and inflammation low. - Alcohol and Drug Use:

 Even moderate alcohol consumption can alter the gut microbiome.
-Alcohol is naturally antiseptic, as it goes through the gut, it is directly irritating to all of your digestive tissues, but also antimicrobial to microbes.
-Because it is a toxin, it stresses the body out and gunks up liver metabolism, as well as gallbladder, and pancreatic functions.
-Even 1 drink has been shown to cause measurable rise in baseline stress hormones levels for a week.
+Alcohol is naturally antiseptic; as it passes through the gut, it is directly irritating to your digestive tissues but also antimicrobial against microbes.
+Because it is a toxin, it stresses the body out and gunks up liver metabolism, as well as gallbladder and pancreatic functions.
+Even 1 drink has been shown to cause a measurable rise in baseline stress hormone levels for a week.

 By avoiding these pitfalls, you can help your microbiome thrive.